ac000/libmtdac/README.md

 ## How to use

-Just

-    #include <libmtdac/mtd-sa.h>

-in your program and link with *-lmtdac* assuming you've built and installed the RPM or similar.
+Include the appropriate header file(s) as described above and link with *-lmtdac* assuming you've built and installed the RPM or similar.

 ## Fraud Prevention Headers